Statements of Inclusive Population Language

 We recommend Racism has been—and continues to be—a significant factor in contributing to the environmental, economic, and social problems Delta seeks to collaboratively solve with our partners.
 As such, we wish to highlight specific racial/ethnic terminology recommended through our Inclusive Vocabulary Guide when specific partner preferences are unavailable.
 This terminology, while not exhaustive, includes person of color, people of color, BIPOC (Black, Indigenous, and People of Color), Black, African American, Latina, Latino, Latinx, Asian-American, Arab-American, American Indian, Native American, and Indigenous.
 We also recognize that context matters when using the above terminology and that different circumstances may require additional explanation.
 For example, we understand that other terminology must be used accordingly when referring to specific laws, policies, or other legal documentation, such as the terms Minority, Minorities, or Hispanic.

-We recommend that Delta Institute’s staff, Board of Directors, and Delta Emerging Leaders associate board, incorporate these statements into our publications, resources, and online media.
+We publicly state that Delta Institute’s staff, Board of Directors, and Delta Emerging Leaders associate board, incorporate these statements into our publications, resources, and online media.

 For more information